I have been admitted to the hospital exactly

 This is especially important if you don’t have a toothbrush, but also in case you’re just too exhausted to brush your teeth more than once a day, or you have an upset tummy and permission to sip water until you’re better.
 Let’s be honest, you’re not gonna be dancing a jig.

 Headphones and/or Bluetooth Headset

 Especially important for keeping your phone conversations from disturbing your roommate, and for hearing your audio books.
 If you make them noise canceling, you’ll thank yourself.

 Doesn’t matter if it’s rapid or not.
-Preferably the dollar store kind, in case it goes missing, it was only a $2 investment.
+The dollar store kind, in case it goes missing, is only a $2 investment.